iphdealor/ELK-STACK-PROJECT/README.md

 Metricbeat
 ![Metricbeat Module status Screenshots](https://github.com/iphdealor/ELK-STACK-PROJECT/blob/main/metric-beat-docker-image.jpg)
 These Beats allow us to collect the following information from each machine:
-- Filebeat will be used to collect log files from very specific files such as Apache, Microsft Azure tools and web servers, MySQL databases.
+- Filebeat will be used to collect log files from Microsft Azure tools.
 ![kaban module Status Screen shot](https://github.com/iphdealor/ELK-STACK-PROJECT/blob/main/kibana-vm-screenshot.jpg)

 e have installed the following Beats on these machines: